Criminal Defense Lawyers

 Remember, the prosecutor must prove every element of a crime beyond a reasonable doubt.
 Some crimes have only a few elements, such as the crime of driving under influence of alcohol; however, some crimes have many elements, such as criminal threats.

-Whether or not a prosecutor demonstrated sufficient evidence to prove guilt to a juror is up to the judgment of the individual juror.
-A criminal defense attorney's job is to hold the prosecutor to the high burden of proving the allegation beyond a reasonable doubt.
-Neither the defense attorney, nor the defendant, has to prove that the defendant is not guilty at a jury trial, but when the defendant is relying on the insufficiency of the evidence, the defense attorney will usually attempt to expose the unreliability of the prosecutor's evidence through cross-examination or offer alternative defense evidence to contradict the prosecutor's evidence, or both.
+Neither the defense attorney, nor the defendant, has to prove that the defendant is not guilty at a jury trial, but when the defendant is relying on the insufficiency of the evidence, the defense attorney will usually attempt to expose the unreliability of the prosecutor's evidence through cross-examination (impeachment of evidence), or offer alternative defense evidence to contradict the prosecutor's evidence, or both.

-Affirmative defenses: An affirmative defense is an admission by the defendant that he or she committed the act that lead to criminal charges, but the defendant is nevertheless not guilty of the criminal charge because of a legal justification for the act.
+Affirmative defenses: An affirmative defense is an admission by the defendant that he or she committed the act that led to criminal charges, but the defendant is nevertheless not guilty of the criminal charge because of a legal justification for the act.

 For example, the defendant may admit to killing another person (an affirmative act) while concurrently claim that he or she only killed the other person while acting in self-defense (a legal justification).

-Unlike negative defenses, the defendant is required to prove an affirmative defense after the prosecutor proves the criminal charge.
+Unlike negative defenses, the defendant is required to prove an affirmative defense after the prosecutor proves the alleged facts of the charge.
 This is not an exception to the rule that the prosecutor has the burden of proving every element of the crime beyond a reasonable doubt.
 It is simply a requirement of the defendant to prove that there is a legal justification for his or her actions after the prosecutor proves the criminal charge.
 This means that in affirmative defense cases the defendant will have to demonstrate some evidence of his or her legal justification.

 Procedural defenses: Procedural defenses are defenses that do not directly address the guilt or innocence of the defendant, but rather, focus on any unreliability in the process of the prosecution or on any mitigating factors that might reduce a defendant’s punishment.